-The City's nonmajor funds are the Tourism and Convention Commission, the MRA Fund and the LGEA fund.
+The City's nonmajor fund is the Tourism and Convention Commission.

 The City reports on the following enterprise funds:

 The City of Evarts Water fund accounts for the operation of the waterworks system.

 The City of Evarts Sewage fund accounts for the operation of sewer collection and disposal system.